StuartsProjects/StuartsProjects.github.io/_posts/2018-03-01-lost-in-a-wet-or-dry-forest.md

 If the full 17dBm (50mW) of the transmitter was used the distance covered could increase to 2200m.

-There is more, for this test the signals were being sent at a LoRa data rate of 1562bps, if the data rate was lowered to 150bps, which is fine for a lot of data gathering and control applications, range would increase by a further 3 times when using the same power.
+There is more, for this test the signals were being sent at a LoRa® data rate of 1562bps, if the data rate was lowered to 150bps, which is fine for a lot of data gathering and control applications, range would increase by a further 3 times when using the same power.